Home People Publications Activities Teaching Work with us Contacts

 Our research mission is to achieve a deeper understanding and precise control of quantum matter.

-Principal investigators: Philipp Hauke, Iacopo Carusotto, Alessio Recati
+Principal investigators: Philipp Hauke, Alberto Biella, Iacopo Carusotto, Alessio Recati

-PhD students: Gopal Chandra Santra, Veronica Panizza, Edoardo Ballini, Alberto Bottarelli, Sebastian Nagies, David Pascual Solis
+PhD students: Gopal Chandra Santra, Edoardo Ballini, Alberto Bottarelli, Sebastian Nagies, David Pascual Solis, Alex Windey

 Main research field: